codylynn/lot49/protocol/04_protocol-details.md

 #### Relay / Gateway Nodes

 A node that receives a message from a sender or other relay node will cache and potentially retransmit the message.
 A relay may use heuristics based on both topological and incentive costs to determine the likelihood a message will ultimately be delivered and use this information to decide whether or not to relay it.
 A node’s current battery charge and its other cached messages are also considered.
-A relay may also prioritize messages from senders with a confirmed commitment of value to the payment channel or if it helps to rebalance a channel.
+A relay may also prioritize messages from senders with a confirmed commitment of value to the payment channel, or if the messages help to rebalance a channel.
 A relay node that also has internet access can earn value as a gateway by advertising this via the routing protocol.
 Nodes either charge a standard price to relay, or advertise their fee in advance as part of their routing metrics.

 #### Destination Node